-João Paulo's collection of free 3D textures isn't as big as some other libraries, but the quality of them is great and they come with the added advantage of diffuse, normal, displacement, occlusion and specularity maps.
-You can download them one by one, but if you buy Paulo a coffee he'll give you a link to the folder containing all of his textures so you can grab them all easily.
+João Paulo's collection of free 3D textures isn't as big as some other libraries, but the textures are great quality, and they come with the added advantage of diffuse, normal, displacement, occlusion and specularity maps.
+You can download them one by one, but if you buy Paulo a coffee, he'll give you a link to the folder containing all of his textures so you can grab them all together.

 Texturer is a creative resource for 3D artists, designers, web designers and animators, providing a comprehensive selection of high resolution textures.
 For ease of use, all textures are organised into categories and sub categories, featuring everything from brick, buildings and doors to animals, food and fabric.

-3D Total is a brilliant resource for CG artists, which includes training, an inspiration gallery, 3D assets and a free textures library.
-Currently, 3D Total has 16,631 free high-res royalty free images, which you can search through by category or using the search tool provided on the site.
-Note: images offered here are subject to this License Agreement.
+3D Total is a brilliant resource for CG artists, with training, an inspiration gallery, 3D assets and a free textures library.
+It hasn't been updated of late, but how much do textures change, really?
+The site has a whopping 16,631 free high-res royalty-free images, which you can search through by category or using the search tool provided on the site.
+Note: images offered here are subject to this Licence Agreement.

-Featuring everything from animals to X-Rays, Textures.com features a wide array of textures for 3D work that you can download once you've registered for an account.
+Featuring everything from animals to X-Rays, Textures.com has a wide array of textures that you can download once you've registered for an account.
 You can browse by texture type or view the latest additions to the site.
 There's even a small selection of tutorials for you to try.

 Like CG Textures above, the 3D Texture gallery is a showcase for texture libraries and backgrounds.
 Browsable categories include cloth and fabric textures, glass and metal textures, sky textures and vehicles/car textures.
 You can also view new and the most popular images, as rated by the site's members.

-Not only is TurboSquid an extensive library of pro-grade 3D models, but it also hosts "the world's largest collection of textures".
+Not only is TurboSquid an extensive library of pro-grade 3D models, but it also claims to offer "the world's largest collection of textures".
 It's certainly crammed with stuff and encourages its users to submit their own textures for sale.
-Simply search for what you need, then narrow down your choices by checking compatibility with 3ds Max, Cinema 4D, Maya and many more modelling apps.
+Simply search for what you need, then narrow down your choices by checking compatibility with 3D modelling programs like Maya.